nguyenvanduocit/all-in-one-model-context-protocol/README.md

 ## Enable Tools

-- `ENABLE_TOOLS`: Comma separated list of tools group to enable.
+There are a hidden variable `ENABLE_TOOLS` in the environment variable.
+It is a comma separated list of tools group to enable.
 If not set, all tools will be enabled.
+Leave it empty to enable all tools.

 Here is the list of tools group: